Ralph Haupter, President, Microsoft Asia and Corporate Vice President, Microsoft Corp

 At Microsoft, we embrace our responsibility to operate sustainably and reduce the environmental impact of our business.
 One of the ways we are achieving this is by enlisting AI’s help to manage the operations and infrastructure of our data centers.
 As a result, less electricity is needed to fuel data centers’ computing and cooling requirements.
 In fact, our cloud services are 93% more energy efficient and up to 98% more carbon efficient than traditional enterprise data centers.

 We are also seeing AI technologies applied beyond the data center to improve the energy efficiency of entire buildings.
 In Singapore, approximately one-third of the nation’s electricity is consumed by buildings.
-JTC, a government agency responsible for developing the nation’s industrial infrastructure, is taking a proactive approach to address this voracious demand for electricity by centralizing its operations on the Microsoft Cloud to monitor, analyze and optimize its buildings.
+JTC, a government agency responsible for the developing the nation’s industrial infrastructure, is taking a proactive approach to address this voracious demand for electricity by centralizing its operations on the Microsoft Cloud to monitor, analyze and optimize its buildings.
 Using sensor data and AI-driven analytics, JTC can now identify and rectify faults before breakdowns occur through a predictive model, resulting in a 15 percent drop in energy cost avoidance.

 Education is one of the building blocks for creating a better future, and we are leveraging the power of AI to enhance the education experience for students and improve outcomes in schools.

 In Andhra Pradesh, a state in southern India, Microsoft is partnering with the government to launch a new app that predicts which students are most likely to drop out of school.
-Powered by machine learning, AI capabilities, and the cloud, this solution processes complex data sets that include enrollment information, student performance, gender and socio-economic demographics, school infrastructure, and teacher skills, to look for predictive patterns.
+Powered by machine learning, AI capabilities, and the cloud, this solution processes complex data sets that include enrolment information, student performance, gender and socio-economic demographics, school infrastructure, and teacher skills, to look for predictive patterns.